Join Our Mailing List

 After all, Sutherland and his inner circle of Legacy osteopaths gave us biodynamics,

-why not abide by their principles?
+why not abide by their practice boundaries and principles?

-Despite that I discussed all this dozens of times in class, practitioners used efference and offered one-sided contacts.
+Despite that I discussed all this dozens of times in class, practitioners

-What's more, this contrived one-sided contact is made up: it has nothing to do with biodynamics.
-Its existence cloaks a Superego Megalomaniacal arrogance when the contact's name implies the presence of Mother Mary holding the body of the crucified Christ.
-What does this fantasy contact got to do with osteopathic biodynamic and post-biodynamic contacts that explicitly honor Blechschmidt, by always contacting the midline, often by touching ossification points?
+Also, the contrived one-sided contact is totally made up: it has nothing to do with the biodynamic embryological principles (more on this later).
+The existence of a one-sided contact cloaks a Superego Megalomaniacal arrogance.
+The contact's name implies the presence of Mother Mary who holding the body of the crucified Christ.
+What has this fantasy contact got to do with osteopathic biodynamics?
+Or post-biodynamics?
+Does that contact honor Blechschmidt - the body is made as a bilaterally symmetrical unit around an axial midline.
+So, always contacting the midline, often by touching ossification points is essential.
+But I doubt that the non-osteopaths learn this.

-I will never again allow anyone in my group field to desecrate the biodynamic principles that Sutherland brought us.
+I will never again allow anyone in my group field

-I now understand why osteopaths will never allow body workers into their classes.
-Do I have to enforce the same policy?
-It seems that misguided practitioners are getting increasingly more arrogant and aggressive by the minute, which will only call forth in me Chinnamasta's ferocious-hearted response.
+Misguided practitioners are increasingly more arrogant and aggressive by the minute, which will only call forth in me Chinnamasta's ferocious-hearted response.

 It is up to bodyworkers to decide